 Phil’s second book, Harness the Sun: America’s Quest for a Solar-Powered Future, has earned him Cong.
 Henry Waxman’s praise for inventing a new literary genre: the clean energy travelogue.
 In this book (Beacon 2015), Phil takes readers to household and warehouse rooftops, industrial wastelands, and the open desert.
 He looks at inner-city solar projects and the development of solar power in Native American communities.
 He also examines some of the ways that solar developers are responding to concerns about wildlife protection, and he probes the life-cycle performance of different solar technologies.

-Phil’s writings have appeared in numerous policy journals and news media including Audubon, The Boston Globe, The Daily Beast, Environmental Forum, HuffPost Green, The International Herald Tribune, The New York Times, Orion, WBUR-Boston Public Radio’s Cognoscenti, and Yale Environment 360.
+Phil’s writings have appeared in numerous policy journals and news media including Audubon, The Boston Globe, The Daily Beast, Environmental Forum, HuffPost Green, The International Herald Tribune, The New York Times, Orion, WBUR-Boston Public Radio’s Cognoscenti, Yale Climate Connections, and Yale Environment 360.
 He lives and works in Newton, Massachusetts.
 His wife Tamar is an architect, and they have two daughters.

 Photo by Drew Hyman